runcitadel/synapse/docs/modules/spam_checker_callbacks.md

     medium: str,
     address: str,
     room_id: str,
-) -> bool
+) -> Union["synapse.module_api.ALLOW", "synapse.module_api.error.Codes", bool]
 ```

 Called when processing an invitation using a third-party identifier (also called a 3PID,
 e.g. an email address or a phone number).
-The module must return a `bool` indicating
+The callback must return either:
-whether the inviter can invite the invitee to the given room.
-Return `False` to prevent
-the invitation; otherwise return `True` to permit it.
+  - `synapse.module_api.ALLOW`, to allow the operation.
+Other callbacks
+    may still decide to reject it.
+  - `synapse.api.Codes` to reject the operation with an error code.
+In case
+    of doubt, `synapse.api.error.Codes.FORBIDDEN` is a good error code.
+  - (deprecated) on `True`, behave as `ALLOW`.
+Deprecated as confusing, as some
+    callbacks in expect `True` to allow and others `True` to reject.
+  - (deprecated) on `False`, behave as `synapse.api.error.Codes.FORBIDDEN`.
+Deprecated as confusing, as
+    some callbacks in expect `True` to allow and others `True` to reject.

 The inviter is represented by their Matrix user ID (e.g. `@alice:example.com`), and the
 invitee is represented by its medium (e.g. "email") and its address